-Canoe and explore Minnesota’s Boundary Waters Canoe Area Wilderness (BWCAW) from the cozy comfort of Paul and Sue Schurke’s Wintergreen Lodge on beautiful White Iron Lake.
-You’ll enjoy many day trip options including canoeing from the lodge to beautiful wilderness lakes and trails, or hiking to Kawishiwi Falls – a tumbling 67 foot cascade!
-Spend your evenings at Wintergreen Lodge, located on a remote, pine-studded peninsula of White Iron Lake, complete with the comforts of hot showers, comfortable beds, great food and a wood-fired Finnish sauna.
+Canoe and explore Minnesota’s Boundary Waters Canoe Area Wilderness (BWCAW) from the cozy comfort of White Iron Beach Resort on beautiful White Iron Lake.
+You’ll enjoy many day trip options including canoeing the beautiful wilderness lakes and trails, or hiking to Kawishiwi Falls – a tumbling 67 foot cascade!
+Spend your evenings back on the north-end of White Iron Lake in your group’s private cabin, complete with the comforts of hot showers, comfortable beds, and great food.

 ItineraryExpand All Fields

-Day 1: Settle into the beautiful Wintergreen Lodge and enjoy an afternoon paddle on White Iron Lake.
+Day 1: Settle into a beautiful cabin and enjoy an afternoon paddle on White Iron Lake.

-Meet at Wintergreen Lodge in the afternoon, share introductions, and settle into your rooms.
-Enjoy a beautiful afternoon paddle on White Iron Lake to the historic Beargrease Island before returning to the lodge for a nice dinner and campfire.
+Meet at White Iron Beach Resort in the afternoon, share introductions, and settle into your rooms.
+Enjoy a beautiful afternoon paddle on White Iron Lake to the historic Beargrease Island before returning to the cabin for a nice dinner.

 Day 2: Paddle the Paradise Ponds circle loop and spend the afternoon fishing and swimming in the pristine waters.